Ewing sarcoma is a rare type of cancer that affects bones or the tissue around bones.

 - surgery to remove the cancer

-Radiotherapy is often used before and after surgery, or it may be used instead of surgery if the cancer can't be removed safely.
+Radiotherapy is often used to treat Ewing sarcoma before and after surgery, or it may be used instead of surgery if the cancer cannot be removed safely.

-There are three main types of surgery for Ewing sarcoma.
+There are 3 main types of surgery for Ewing sarcoma.
 Surgery can be used to remove:

-- removing the affected bone or tissue – this is called a resection
+- the affected bone or tissue – this is called a resection

-- removing the bit of bone containing cancer and replacing it with a piece of metal or a piece of bone taken from another part of the body – this is called a limb-sparing surgery
+- the bit of bone containing cancer and replacing it with a piece of metal or bone taken from another part of the body – this is called limb-sparing surgery

-- removing all or part of an arm or leg – this is called an amputation
+- all or part of an arm or leg – this is called an amputation

 Outlook for Ewing sarcoma

 Ewing sarcoma can spread to other parts of the body quite quickly.
-The earlier it's diagnosed, the better the chance there is of the treatment being successful.
+The earlier it's diagnosed, the better the chance of treatment being successful.

-It can be cured in some cases, but this might not be possible if the cancer has spread.
+It can sometimes be cured, but this might not be possible if the cancer has spread.

-The cancer can also come back after treatment, so regular check-ups will be offered to look for any signs of this.
+The cancer can also come back after treatment, so you'll be offered regular check-ups to look for any signs of this.
 Some people need treatment for many years.

-Overall, more than half of people with Ewing sarcoma live at least five years after being diagnosed, but this can vary quite a lot.
+Around 6 out of 10 people with Ewing sarcoma live at least 5 years after being diagnosed.
+But this can vary and some people live much longer.

-Speak to your care team if you would like to know the chances of treatment being successful for you or your child.
+Speak to your care team about the chances of your treatment being successful.